joshmenden/aocplz/README.md

 ### Customization

-As shipped, the `solution.rb` file is setup to use some helper methods from the `activesupport` gem and also comes ready to read in the input data from the day's puzzle.
+As shipped, the `a.rb` file is setup to use some helper methods from the `activesupport` gem and also comes ready to read in the input data from the day's puzzle.

 But what if you want to code in Golang?
 Python?
 Typescript?